 Total assets: RSD 158.41 billion (2017)

-Erste Bank Serbia was founded in 1864 as Novosadska Stedionica, making it the country’s oldest financial institution.
+Erste Bank Serbia was founded in 1864 as Novosadska Stedionica, making it the oldest of the banks in Serbia.
 The bank is now a member of the Erste Group Bank, one of Central and Eastern Europe’s leading financial service providers.
 It currently manages 75 branches and three corporate centers for SMEs customers.

 Established in 1921, Banka Postanska Stedionica offers retail banking services to individuals and SMEs through a network of Serbian postal offices.
 The Government of Serbia owns a majority shareholding in the bank.
 Based in Belgrade, the bank operates a network of nine branches, eight independent counters, and 119 offices throughout the country.